Processing an Award - Award Notification

 Post-award grant and contract administration begins when the University receives notification of the award.
 The process continues through the life of the award and through financial and technical closeout of the grant or contract.

-Post-award administration at the central administration level is carried out jointly by Research Administration and the Controllers Office/Resaerch Accounting Services (RAS).
-Research Administration is responsible for most aspects of post-award administration process at the Health Sciences Center (HSC) Campus.
+Post-award administration at the central administration level is carried out jointly by the Grants Management division and the Controllers Office/Resaerch Accounting Services (RAS).
+The Grants Management division is responsible for most aspects of post-award administration process at the Health Sciences Center (HSC) Campus.
 RAS is responsible for most aspects of post award administration at all other University campuses.
-In the following guidelines, Research Administration /RAS will specify responsibilities by campuses.
-Research Administration or RAS alone will denote separate responsibilities for departments, regardless of campus location.
-That is, if the project is located at HSC, Research Administration is responsible.
+In the following guidelines, the Grants Management division/RAS will specify responsibilities by campuses.
+The Grants Management division or RAS alone will denote separate responsibilities for departments, regardless of campus location.
+That is, if the project is located at HSC, the Grants Management division is responsible.
 If the project is located on any other campus, RAS is responsible.

 University Policy On Project Administration

 Most grants and contracts are awarded to the University and not to an individual investigator.
-The University designated Research Administration /RAS as the departments responsible for review and approval of all expenditures of funds from sponsored agreements.
+The University designated the Grants Management division/RAS as the departments responsible for review and approval of all expenditures of funds from sponsored agreements.
 However, the daily administration of fiscal and technical aspects of a grant or contract remains the responsibility of the principal investigator.
 Investigators continue to be responsible to their Dean and ultimately to the Provost for the project.

 Responsibilities Of The Principal Investigator (PI)During the life of the project the PI is responsible for: